Edge Developer Platform

 Building an Ecommerce Platform with WordPress + WooCommerce and GatsbyJS

-This article introduces how to rapidly deploy a high-performance, easy-to-maintain ecommerce website using the JAMStack architecture based on Pages templates.
-It implements common dynamic features such as login, shopping cart, and order management, enabling you to quickly build your own high-performance ecommerce platform.
+This article introduces how to quickly build a high-performance, easy-to-maintain e-commerce website with JAMStack architecture based on Pages templates.
+It implements commonly used dynamic features such as login, shopping cart, and order, helping you rapidly deploy your own high-performance e-commerce website.

 Overview

-WordPress powers over 40% of websites on the internet, with a rich and mature ecosystem.
-Through the WooCommerce plug-in, WordPress can easily transform into a fully functional ecommerce platform, supporting core features such as product management, inventory control, payment processing, and order management.
-GatsbyJS is a static site generator based on React.
-It leverages modern frontend technologies to pre-render website content into static HTML, CSS, and JavaScript files.
-Combining WordPress with GatsbyJS to build an ecommerce platform enables complementary advantages.
+WordPress powers over 40% of websites online, with a rich and mature ecosystem.
+Using the WooCommerce plug-in, WordPress can easily transform into a complete ecommerce platform, supporting core features like product management, inventory control, payment processing, and order management.
+GatsbyJS is a React-based static site generator that leverages modern frontend technology to pre-render site content into static HTML, CSS, and JavaScript files.
+Combining WordPress with GatsbyJS to build an ecommerce platform achieves complementary advantages.
 Among them:

-WordPress + WooCommerce as the backend, managing content and ecommerce functionality
+WordPress + WooCommerce as the backend for management content and ecommerce features

 GatsbyJS as the frontend, responsible for display and user interaction

-2. Security enhancement: Separation of frontend and backend reduces attack surface.
+Security enhancement: Separate frontend and backend to reduce attack surface

 Scenarios